Skip to main content

 There is no visa requirement for Irish citizens coming to Türkiye for touristic purposes (up to 90 days in any 180-day period).
 Irish citizens travelling to Türkiye for other purposes should contact their nearest Turkish Embassy in advance of their visit to clarify their visa requirements.
 Contact details for the Turkish Embassy in Dublin are available here.

-Six month passport validity is required from the date of entry to Türkiye.
-Please check your passport in plenty of time before travel and if it needs to be renewed please use our Online Passport Renewal System.
+Six-month passport validity is required from the date of entry to Türkiye.
+Passport cards cannot be used to travel to Türkiye.
+Please check your passport in plenty of time before travel as you may be refused entry.
+The Embassy cannot intervene on your behalf if you do not meet the entry requirements.
+If your passport needs to be renewed, please use our Online Passport Renewal System.

 Residence permit